 If someone asked you to list off your top five personal values right now, would you know what they are?
 Would you be able to accurately and succinctly describe what matters to you most?

-While personal values are exactly that, a personal topic, there’s one common misconception that we see come up time and time again.
+While personal values are exactly that, a personal topic, there’s one common misconception about values thinking that we see come up time and time again.

 In today’s blog post we’re going to explore personal values in a way that you may have never looked at them before.